webpack/webpack.js.org/src/content/configuration/optimization.md

 By setting `optimization.runtimeChunk` to `object` it is only possible to provide the `name` property which stands for the name or name factory for the runtime chunks.

+Default is `false`: each entry chunk embeds runtime.

+W> Imported modules are initialized for each runtime chunk separately, so if you include multiple entrypoints on a page, beware of this behavior.
+You will probably want to set it to `single` or use another configuration that allows you to only have one runtime instance.

 __webpack.config.js__